Witney Benefice Privacy Notice

-The benefice PCCs comply with their obligations under the “GDPR” by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.
+The PCCs and incumbent comply with their obligations under the GDPR and DPA 2018 by keeping personal data up to date; by storing and destroying it securely; by not collecting or retaining excessive amounts of data; by protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.

-- To enable us to provide a voluntary service for the benefit of the public;
+- To enable us to provide a voluntary service for the benefit of the public in our parish/benefice.

 4. What is the legal basis for processing your personal data?

 The legal basis for processing varies depending on the purpose: